CS381DataAnalysis/CS381DataAnalysis.github.io/index.md

 - Data Understanding
   - Selection criteria
-    - We will use the data in train.csv, it contains 9 fields.<br/>
+    - We will use the data in data.csv, it contains 9 fields.<br/>
     <image src="identify.png" />
   - Describing data<br/>
     <image src="describe.png" />